hyphanet/website/content/pages/download.md

 Download and run [the installer][url_mac_installer] ([gpg signature][url_mac_installer_sig]; [keyring][url_keyring]).

+**The installer currently has some problems.
+If it fails, use the GNU/Linux installer below.**

 [Download Freenet for OSX][url_mac_installer]{: .download-button}

 It will automatically install Freenet and other required components for you.